 Deanna Horton is a Senior Fellow at the Munk School of Global Affairs and Public Policy, focusing on interactive mapping, the digital economy, and research on Canada in Asia and Canada-U.S. relations.
-Mapping Canada in Asia can been seen on the Munk site: https://munkschool.utoronto.ca/canasiafootprint/.
+Mapping Canada in Asia can been seen on the Munk site: https://canasiafootprint.munkschool.utoronto.ca/.
 Some of her research can be followed on Twitter @DLHinTO.
-Ms. Horton is also a Global Fellow at the Wilson Center Canada Institute in Washington, DC and a Distinguished Fellow at the Asia-Pacific Foundation.
-She speaks French, Japanese and German.
+Ms. Horton is also a Global Fellow at the Wilson Center Canada Institute in Washington, DC and a Distinguished Fellow at the Asia-Pacific Foundation of Canada.
+In 2022, Ms. Horton contributed a chapter on the digital economy in Asia to The Indo-Pacific: New Strategies for Canadian Engagement with a Critical Region, Hampson, Hyder, Parks (eds.).

 Previously a career foreign service officer, she was appointed as Ambassador of Canada to the Socialist Republic of Vietnam in 2008.
 In September 2010, Ms. Horton returned to the Canadian Embassy in Washington as Minister (Congressional, Public and Intergovernmental Affairs).
 Other overseas assignments included Hamburg, Tokyo, and Washington D.C.
 In Ottawa, she was a negotiator on the North American Free Trade Agreement.